 When the toddler wanted to go outside and play with her tricycle (outside the fenced yard and near the tethered dog), Grandma asked her to wait so Grandma could first visit the bathroom.
 Other adults inferred they’d go outside, too, and watch the girl.
 But when Grandma left the toilet, nobody knew where the toddler was.
 Normally the gate would have been locked closed, but the car problems meant it was left open.
 They ultimately found the child unconscious, nearly scalped, on the ground within reach of Buddy who sat quietly watching.

 Any case of dog aggression and child injury is horrifying.
-It doesn’t have to happen—and families naturally are outraged and devastated when such things take place.
-The Grandmother was of course mortified—and the child’s mother upset—but all agreed it was a horrible accident.
+It doesn’t have to happen—and families naturally feel outraged and devastated when such things take place.
+The Grandmother was, of course, mortified—and the child’s mother upset—but all agreed it was a horrible accident.

-The next day, the jury was out 5 hours.
+The next day, the jury was out five hours.
 They came back with a Not Guilty verdict.